cyclocerine/cyclocerine.github.io/unexpected.md

 if reply=instant + lighthearted → trust++
 Route: no physical meeting → but virtual signal strong enough.
 Outcome: memory archived under /chat/wa/2025-08

 ---
 id: 0x758A628

+## "What Outshines You"
+Your gaze can the universe hold more grace?
+Oceans bow, silenced by your calm.
+Stars may glitter, yet vanish near your light.
+Hearts still wonder,  what outshines you?
+Even time yields, without reply.

+---
+id: 0x758A628